billfoxco/seeing-md/SEEING.md

 Results follow decisions.
 Decisions follow perception.
 By the time we act, seeing has already happened.

 Memory, conditioning, assumptions, fear, and certainty enter the present so quickly that the lens becomes invisible.

+The interpretations hardest to examine do not arrive as claims to weigh.
+They arrive as a complete picture of the situation—already named, already furnished—which is why nothing in a request looks like an assumption.
+Ask what the work assumes the situation looks like, not only what it asserts.

 The aim is not more to know.
 It is less in the way.